Shutaro Ida Drops Out of Bloodstained 2 After Cancer Diagnosis

 Impact on the development of Bloodstained 2

-Shutaro Ida has built a solid career in the gaming industry, where he contributed significantly to the development of Castlevania titles at Konami.
-Additionally, he produced games for the Nintendo DS, and the team recently brought them together in the Dominus Collection, which is available on multiple platforms.
+Shutaro Ida has built a solid career in the gaming industry, where he contributed significantly to the development of the Castlevania series at Konami.
+He also developed the games for the Nintendo DS, and the team recently compiled them into the Dominus Collection, which is available on multiple platforms.

 Bloodstained 2 production team .
-Koji Igarashi, the creator of the series and known as the “father” of Bloodstained , commented on the situation, stating that Ida's health is a priority and that the team will do everything possible to continue development.
+Koji Igarashi, the series creator and known as the "father" of Bloodstained , commented on the situation, stating that Ida's health is a priority and that the team will do everything possible to continue development.
 Igarashi expressed his hope that Ida will recover soon.

 Team expectations and commitments

 The developers crowdfunded and released the first game in the series, Bloodstained: Ritual of the Night, in 2019.
-In 2021, they began sharing the first information about the sequel, but development is still in its early stages.
-The ArtPlay team previously stated that they intend to fulfill all the promises made during the Kickstarter funding campaign before dedicating themselves to the new version.
+In 2021, they began sharing early information about the sequel, but development is still in its early stages.
+The ArtPlay team has previously stated that they intend to fulfill all pledges made during the Kickstarter campaign before committing to the new version.

-Shutaro Ida's departure raises concerns about the continuity of the project and the next steps the development team will take.
-For now, the team has not yet released additional information about the game's progress or detailed how it intends to address this situation.
+Shutaro Ida's departure raises concerns about the project's continuity and the development team's next steps.
+For now, the team has not released any additional information about the game's progress or detailed how it intends to address this situation.

 Follow: